 If you've installed FxCop analyzers but continue to get warning CA0507 ""Run Code Analysis" has been deprecated in favor of FxCop analyzers, which run during build", you may need to set the RunCodeAnalysis msbuild property in your project file to false.
-Otherwise, static code analysis will execute after each build.
+Otherwise, legacy analysis will execute after each build.

 Which rules have been ported to FxCop analyzers?